dipanshu447/build-discord-app/README.md

 ## What is create-discord-app?

-`@dipanshu/discord-app` is a modern CLI tool that scaffolds production-ready Discord bot applications in seconds.
+`discord-app` is a modern CLI tool that scaffolds production-ready Discord bot applications in seconds.
 It leverages GitHub-hosted templates and provides an intuitive setup experience with intelligent conflict resolution and automatic project configuration.

-> ⚠️ This package is named `@dipanshu/discord-app` instead of the usual `create-discord-app` because the base name was already taken on npm.

 ### Built with ❤️ during my 100 Days of Code